Textures

 Texture Parameters

-Textures have various parameters that can be modified with variations of texParameter[fi].
-For example:
+Textures have various parameters that can be modified with texParameter[fi].

 gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_WRAP_S, gl.CLAMP_TO_EDGE);

-A texture's behavior when using texture coordinates outside of texture space can be modified by using TEXTURE_WRAP_S and TEXTURE_WRAP_T for the ss and tt axes, respectively.
+The value that is returned when sampling a value outside of texture space is controlled by the TEXTURE_WRAP_S and TEXTURE_WRAP_T parameters for the ss and tt axes, respectively.

-A mipmap is a collection of mips, which are smaller versions of a texture that are used to rasterize a texture at different sizes.
-The way that a mipmap is generated can be specified with the minification and magnification filter parameters.
-A minification filter is used when drawing anything smaller than the largest mip, and a magnification filter is used when drawing anything larger than the largest mip.
+A mipmap is a collection of mips, which are smaller versions of a texture that are used to sample that texture at different resolutions.
+The way that a mipmap is generated can be specified with the minification and magnification filter parameters (TEXTURE_MIN_FILTER and TEXTURE_MAG_FILTER, respectively).
+A minification filter is used when rendering anything smaller than the largest mip, and a magnification filter is used when rendering anything larger than the largest mip.

-Since the magnification filter is only used when drawing larger than the largest mip, it can only be NEAREST or LINEAR.
+Since the magnification filter is only used when rendering larger than the largest mip, it can only be NEAREST or LINEAR.

-In order for a texture to be rasterized, it must be texture complete, meaning that it either only reads the largest mip or has a complete mipmap.
+In order for a texture to be sampled, it must be texture complete, meaning that only the largest mip is sampled from (the minification filter is either NEAREST or LINEAR) or the texture has a complete mipmap.
 The easiest way to generate a complete mipmap is with generateMipmap.
-For example:

 gl.generateMipmap(gl.TEXTURE_2D);